dekuNukem/duckyPad/getting_started.md

 * On macOS, if test-run doesn't work, [go to System Preferences -> Security & Privacy -> Accessibility](resources/pics/app/macos.png), unlock, remove then add the app.

-* Test-run might not be 100% accruate, some keys like `Capslock` and `Numlock` can't be emulated in software.
+* Test-run might not be 100% accurate, some keys like `Capslock` and `Numlock` can't be emulated in software.
 Run your scripts on the real thing if you're not sure.

 -----